Select Page

 The Chimney Swift, a Species at Risk

-Resembling a swallow, the Chimney Swift is a small dark gray-brown bird characterized by a cigar-shaped body, long, narrow, and tapered wings, and a short tail.
-The Chimney Swift is both an aerial insectivore and a long-distance migrant, two groups of North American birds that are in decline.
-It breeds in eastern North America and spends much of the rest of the year in northwestern South America.
+The Chimney Swift is a small dark grey-brown bird superficially resembling a swallow in its appearance and behaviour.
+It is sometimes referred to as the “flying cigar,” as it is characterized by a cigar-shaped body, long, narrow, tapered wings, and a short tail.
+The Chimney Swift is both an aerial insectivore and a long-distance migrant, two groups of North American birds in rapid decline.
+It breeds in eastern North America and migrates through the Caribbean and Central American to spend the rest of the year in northwestern South America.

 Its breeding range in Canada is situated in the south-central and southeastern parts of the country, extending from eastern Saskatchewan to Nova Scotia.
 Most Chimney Swifts arrive in Canada between late April and mid-May, depending on the latitude of a given site.
 Most have left for their southbound migration by mid-October.

 In the past, Chimney Swifts mainly nested and roosted in large-diameter hollow trees in old-growth forests.
-However, over the past 400 years there has been a drastic reduction in the numbers of suitable hollow, mature trees within the North American landscape, and the species has become largely dependent on anthropogenic structures, primarily chimneys, for nesting and roosting.
+However, over the past 400 years, the availability of suitable trees within the North American landscape has declined drastically.
+As a result, the species has become largely dependent on anthropogenic structures, primarily chimneys, for nesting and roosting.

 While a chimney used for nesting is occupied by only one pair, several dozen to more than 1,000 individuals may roost in a single chimney at night or in cold or rainy weather during the day.
-Roosts are mostly used by migrating birds but can be used by non-breeding individuals throughout the summer period.
+Roosts are mostly used by migrating birds but can be used by non-breeding individuals throughout the nesting season.

 The Canadian population of Chimney Swifts has declined by nearly 90% since 1970, likely due to reduced insect prey availability and the loss of nesting and roosting sites.
-The Chimney Swift has been listed as Threatened under the federal Species at Risk Act since 2009 and is also protected under province-specific laws and regulations in the provinces where it breeds.
-The breeding population size in Canada is currently estimated to be between 20,000 and 70,000 individuals.
+The Chimney Swift has been listed as Threatened under the federal Species at Risk Act since 2009.
+It is also protected under specific laws and regulations in every province where it breeds except Saskatchewan.
+The breeding population size in Canada is currently estimated to be around 45,000 individuals.

 As Chimney Swifts show high fidelity to their nesting and roosting sites, a threat to their survival is the loss of suitable chimneys.
-Capping, lining, and screening of chimneys renders the chimneys unusable to Chimney Swifts, and the demolition of degraded chimneys removes the habitat entirely for this species.
+Capping, lining, and screening of chimneys render the chimneys unusable to Chimney Swifts, and the demolition of degraded chimneys removes the habitat entirely for this species.
 The Chimney Swift Fund will help partners and chimney owners undertake work to repair damaged chimneys and thus maintain the structures as usable Chimney Swift habitat.
-This will help reduce the impact of habitat loss on this species at risk.
+These restoration projects will help reduce the impact of habitat loss on this species at risk.

 Who can apply